Russ256/Demo.Customers/README.md

 # Demo.Customers
 This is a simple CRUD project to demostrate a modern scaleable web api design implemented in .Net Core using standard patterns and practices.

+The solution is set up to run against an sql database in the local default instance of sql server.
+Just publish the database project first and the api should run.

 # Technologies used
 1.  .Net Core 3.1.
 1. Entitity Framework - For business logic domain model.